scolding a child

 The short-term psychological impacts may cause you to consider how you may better respond to your children when you are upset or frustrated with them or for any other reason.
 When parents verbally abuse the kids, the effects can continue for a long time.

 That’s some heavy stuff, right?
 Reading about the psychological impacts was a wake-up call for me to get serious about breaking this destructive pattern.
+Now that we understand the potential consequences, let’s dive into the strategies that have worked for me and other moms.

 Overall, the psychological impacts of yelling at kids are detrimental and long-lasting.
 Don’t be too hard on yourself if you yell now and then.
 Consider approaching the child soon after you’ve yelled and explained what has upset you, as well as apologizing.
 If you work to avoid yelling, you’ll have fewer of these instances in the future, which means you’ll have fewer things to apologize for.
 The additional benefit of apologizing is that it allows you to model behavior that displays how the child might work to mend a connection they may have harmed in the past.